Jacolby Satterwhite: Solo shows

+Group shows

-Satterwhite exhibited works in the Matriarch's Rhapsody in exhibitions in Triforce at the Bindery Projects in Minneapolis, Minnesota.
+Satterwhite exhibited works in the Matriarch's Rhapsody exhibition and Triforce at the Bindery Projects in Minneapolis, Minnesota.
 The same year he exhibited works from the Matriarch's Rhapsody in exhibitions including his first solo show in New York, The Matriarch's Rhapsody, Monya Rowe Gallery, in January, The House of Patricia, Satterwhite at the Mallorca Landings Gallery in Palme De Mallorca in February, and Grey Lines at Recess in New York City in August.

 In 2014 he showed work in the exhibition "WPA Hothouse Video: Jacolby Satterwhite," curated by Julie Chae at the Capitol Skyline Hotel.
 Chae described Satterwhite's work as "visually spectacular, strange, and boldly combines humor with darker elements".
 The exhibition included the work Country Ball, which is in the public collection of the Seattle Art Museum.
 In the same year, he had an exhibition at OhWOW Gallery (now Morán Morán) in Los Angeles, titled How Lovely Is Me Being As I Am, the title of which he attributed to his mother's unique use of language.

+Satterwhite's work was featured in the 2014 Whitney Biennial at the Whitney Museum of American Art.

 In 2015 and 2016, Satterwhite was part of the traveling exhibition Disguise: Masks and Global African Art, a collaboration between the Seattle Art Museum (on display from June 18 to September 7, 2015 in Seattle) and from April 29 to September 18, 2016 at the Brooklyn Museum.
 The exhibition focused on African masquerade and the power of the mask and costume as a proactive and playful way to engage about current social problems centering around class, gender, and issues of power and to give insight into the future.
 The exhibition presented contemporary and historical works from the Seattle Art Museum that worked in dialogue and ranged in mediums from video installation to photography and sculpture.

-In 2018, Satterwhite had a solo exhibition at New York’s Gavin Brown’s enterprise which featured the music video for his concept album, Blessed Avenue, based on the parts of songs his late mother recorded on cassettes.
-The next year he served as a contributing director for the music video that accompanied Solange's 2019 visual album When I Get Home.
-His work accompanied Solange's song "Sound of Rain."